Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

     3.)
 Peers exchange information about each other such as public keys and known addresses
 ---
 ## KAD-DHT
-* Simply put a hash table containing a set of data entries these data entries are distributed accross the network
+* Simply put a hash table containing a set of data entries these data entries are distributed across the network
 * There is no central registry where to obtain everything
 * When we want some piece of data offered by the network we search for its distance to specific peers
 ---v